Viktoria-Luise-Platz (Berlin U-Bahn)

-In 1910, Town of Schöneberg, now a part of Berlin, built its own subway line, the U4.
+In 1910, Town of Schöneberg, now a part of Berlin, built its subway line, the U4.
 This station was built by E.Deneke.
 This shallow (4.2 m) station is decorated by green and white tiles on the walls as well as green tiles on the columns.
 Both the square and the subway station are protected by law as historic landmarks.